anderssv/the-example/doc/fakes.md

 Rinse and repeat.
 😄

-Once the method is implemented (with a HashMap), it is reusable across all your tests. :trophy:
+Once the method is implemented (with a HashMap), it is reusable across all your tests. 🏆

 # What about the rest?